awsdocs/amazon-pinpoint-developer-guide/doc-source/example_pinpoint_SendMessages_section.md

 if __name__ == '__main__':
     main()
 ```
-+  Find instructions and more code on [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/pinpoint#code-examples)\.
 +  For API details, see [SendMessages](https://docs.aws.amazon.com/goto/boto3/pinpoint-2016-12-01/SendMessages) in *AWS SDK for Python \(Boto3\) API Reference*\.

 ------

-For a complete list of AWS SDK developer guides and code examples, including help getting started and information about previous versions, see [Using Amazon Pinpoint with an AWS SDK](sdk-general-information-section.md)\.
+For a complete list of AWS SDK developer guides and code examples, see [Using Amazon Pinpoint with an AWS SDK](sdk-general-information-section.md)\.
+This topic also includes information about getting started and details about previous SDK versions\.